 Hookahs are water pipes used for the purpose of smoking flavored tobacco.
 Hookahs are often smoked by groups of people, with the same mouthpiece being passed from person to person.
 Hookahs are regarded by many people to be a safer alternative to cigarette smoking; however, the Centers for Disease Control and Prevention states that it carries many of the same risks.7

-E-cigarettes, or vape pens, are thought to be safer than traditional cigarettes; however, a report released by the National Academies of Science, Engineering and Medicine found that e-cigarettes not only contain but emit toxic substances.9 And according to the Centers for Disease Control and Prevention, some evidence suggests that young people who use e-cigarettes are more likely to some traditional cigarettes in the future.8
+E-cigarettes, or vape pens, are thought to be safer than traditional cigarettes; however, a report released by the National Academies of Science, Engineering and Medicine found that e-cigarettes not only contain but emit toxic substances.9 And according to the Centers for Disease Control and Prevention, some evidence suggests that young people who use e-cigarettes are more likely to try traditional cigarettes in the future.8

 When a pipe has a bulb on the end, as shown below, it may be used to smoke methamphetamine or crack cocaine.10